crscardellino/crscardellino.github.io/about.md

 <a name="#contact"></a>

-I'm active on [Twitter](https://twitter.com/crscardellino) (although I tweet mostly in Spanish), but for work related stuff, probably the best way to contact me is through my [LinkedIn Profile](https://www.linkedin.com/in/crscardellino/).
+I'm active on [Twitter](https://twitter.com/crscardellino) (although I tweet mostly in Spanish) and now I'm slowly moving to [Mastodon](https://mastodon.social/@crscardellino), but for work related stuff, probably the best way to contact me is through my [LinkedIn Profile](https://www.linkedin.com/in/crscardellino/).
 You can also reach me at my professional e-mail addresses, either via the University e-mail (**`ccardellino at unc dot edu dot ar`**) or my Mercado Libre e-mail (**`cristian dot cardellino at mercadolibre dot com`**).